Zia ol Din Tabatabaee: Early life

 Zia was born in the city of Shiraz in June 1889.
 He was one of four children.
 His father took the family to Tabriz when Zia was two years old.
 He spent most of his early years in Tabriz, where his father, Seyyed Ali Tabataba'i Yazdi was an influential cleric.
 When Zia was twelve he went to Tehran, and at fifteen, he moved back to Shiraz in the company of his grandmother, who was said to be a woman of unusual erudition and independence.

 By the age of sixteen he started his first newspaper called Nedaye Islam "Voice of Islam", followed by the newspaper Ra'ad (Thunder) at the age of twenty-three.
 After Ra'ad was shut down by the authorities, he started two other newspapers called Shargh (East), followed by Bargh (Lightning), and became active in the Persian Constitutional Revolution.
 Zia's newspapers usually consisted of blistering attacks on prominent politicians of the Qajar monarchy, which caused them to be closed several times.
 The first time, the ostensible reason given for the closure was that he was only nineteen and the law required an editor to be at least thirty.
 After the last two closures, he left for Europe and spent fourteen months primarily in France.
 By the time he returned, Iran was, in spite of declared neutrality, occupied by Russian, British, and Ottoman forces.
 Zia decided to resume his journalism, this time focusing on his famous newspaper Ra'ad (Thunder), and came out in strong support of the British in the war.
 One of his colleagues for the newspaper was Habibollah Ayn-al Molk, the father of Amir-Abbas Hoveyda, who later became Iran's Prime Minister.

 In 1917, Zia was commissioned by the government to make a trip to St. Petersburg, where he witnessed firsthand the Bolshevik Revolution.
 It is even claimed that Zia was present when Lenin made his famous speech about "seizing power" in the name of the proletariat.
-This impacted his perception of politics, and made him a persistent advocate of the policy of rapprochement with the big northern neighbor.
+This affected his perception of politics, and made him a persistent advocate of the policy of rapprochement with the big northern neighbor.
 In 1919, the Iranian government, headed at the time by Vossug ed Dowleh, sent Zia back to Russia, this time to negotiate an agreement of friendship and alliance with the newly formed, ultimately short-lived Azerbaijan Democratic Republic.